libremfg/rhize-docs/content/deploy/restore/keycloak.md

 {{% notice "caution" %}}

-Restoring Keycloak to an existing running instance will involve downtime.
+Restoring Keycloak to a running instance involves downtime.

-The expected downtime for an existing running instance depends on the cluster performance sizing, backup size and bandwidth speed to the Kubernetes cluster.
-Downtime is typically under a minute.
+Typically, this downtime lasts less than a minute.
+The exact duration needed depends on network constraints, backup size, and the performance of the Kubernetes cluster.

 {{% /notice %}}